VladimirMakaev/cqrs-journey-doc/Journey_06_V2Release.markdown

 ## Handling Changes to Events Definitions

-When the team examined the requirements for the V2 release, it became clear that they would need to change some of the events used in the Orders and Registrations bounded context to accommodate some of the new
+When the team examined the requirements for the V2 release, it became clear that we would need to change some of the events used in the Orders and Registrations bounded context to accommodate some of the new
 features: the **RegistrationProcess** would change and the system would provide a better user experience when the order had a zero cost.